puppetlabs/best-practices/control-repo-contents.md

 enable releases without copy/paste.

-There is no formal standard or best practice insisting that component modules are or are not included in the `site` directory.
+There is no formal standard or best practice insisting that component modules are or are not included in the `site-modules` directory.
 The decision should be made with the organization implementing Puppet code based on what is easiest and most convenient for them.
-Further, it is perfectly acceptable to have a mix of internally developed modules both in the `site` directory and referenced in the Puppetfile.
+Further, it is perfectly acceptable to have a mix of internally developed modules both in the `site-modules` directory and referenced in the Puppetfile.

 A common implementation pattern is to start module development directly in the